-Connected to 128.185.10.30 Operating in character-at-a-time mode.
-Escape character is $^{1}$ .
+telnet> status Connected to 128.185.10.30 Operating in character-at-a-time mode.
+Escape character is ^]. telnet> send ayt telnet> status Need to be connected first. telnet> send ayt Need to be connected first.

-'''

-send ayt

-telnet>

-'''

 Note: The send command currently supports only ayt.